pocketfood/Pubterminalsettings/README.md

 ## custom terminal settings

-Displays this everytime you load up the terminal or sign into ssh
+Displays the stuff below in terminal everytime you load up the terminal or sign into ssh
 * hostname
 * cpu
 * address